wilsonmar/oss-perf/perf-reports.md

-This page records the discussion about designing visualizations most appropriate for each performance-related risk and the tests to measure exposure to each type of risk.
+This page records the discussion about designing visualizations most appropriate for each performance-related risk and the <a href="perf-test-types.md"> tests to measure exposure to each type of risk</a>.

 Generally, several dimensions are shown on each graph so that (ideally) a **conclusion for action** can be reached based on what is shown.